-Jose Mourinho Leadership Qualities
+Jose Mourinho’s Leadership Qualities

-1. Your Motivation Must Be The Engine
+#1 – Your Motivation Must Be The Engine

 If history has taught us one thing, it’s that all great leaders understand the true value of motivation and the impact it has on their team.

 This was demonstrated on a number of occasions, for example his first time round at Chelsea, the treble winning side of Inter Milan and where it all began in Portugal, Porto FC.

 In the world of management and coaching, few leaders top Jose Mourinho when it comes to discipline, drive and the will to win.